Workstreams

 People may work on more than one workstream.
 Anyone assigned a task on a workstream becomes a part of that workstream for as long as they have work in it.

-To set up your new workstream, click the equalizer icon in the upper-right corner.
+To configure settings for your workstream, click the equalizer icon in the upper-right corner.

 The default display mode for a workstream is its board.
 To maximize board space, you can choose to hide or show the backlog: